-Don’t throw away your onions when they start sprouting; dig a small hole in the garden, add some compost and plant your onion.
-Within a few weeks it will start producing long green shoots that you can snip off and add to your salads and stews.
+Don’t throw away your onions when they start sprouting; dig a small hole in the garden, add some compost and plant the bulb.
+Within a few weeks it will start producing long green-shoots that you can snip off and add to your salads and stews.

-The onion family in general contains an amazing array of phytochemicals that researchers are busy testing with very interesting results; it is particularly rich in three of them, allium, quercetin and kaempferol.
-They not only make your eyes water, but strong research in peer review journals like Mini Rev Med Chem convincingly show the protective effect of these flavonoids on human well-being.
+The onion-family in general contains an amazing array of phytochemicals that scientists are busy testing with very interesting results.
+It is particular rich in three; allicin, quercetin and kaempferol[1,2].
+They not only make your eyes water, but strong research in peer-review journals like Mini Rev Med Chem convincingly show the protective effect of these flavonoids against disease.

-Listed are astonishing proofs of how people who enjoy adequate quantities of onions have less tumours and cardiovascular diseases, protection against neurological sicknesses, and a host of others.
-This I suspect is even more true of the greens that onions produce.
+Listed are astonishing proofs of how people who enjoy adequate quantities of onions have less malignant tumours and cardiovascular-diseases, protection against neurological sicknesses, and a host of others.
+This I suspect is even more true of their greens.

-Onions are known in nutritional jargon as functional foods; they help prevent disease and simultaneously enhance health.
-That is why folk who eat eight or more coloured fruit and vegetables every day have a 35% lower all cause of death; that is simply extraordinary.
-The meat and potatoes diet should have gone out years ago, along with B&W television; it’s time to upgrade to colour!
+Onions are known in nutritional jargon as functional foods; they help prevent disease and simultaneously enhance wellness.
+That is why folk who eat eight or more coloured foods every day have a 35% lower all-cause of death; that’s massive.

-I don’t know about you, but by the time we reach the bottom of a pocket of onions, there always seem to be a few that are going soft and sprouting.
-If you plant them instead of sending them to the dump, you will be surprised within a few months what a thriving patch you will have.
+I don’t know about you, but by the time we reach the bottom of a pocket of onions, there always seem to be a some that are going soft and are starting to sprout.
+If you plant them instead of sending them to the dump, you’ll be surprised within a few months what a thriving patch of greens you will have.

-Snip a few leaves for your salad, and more for your stews; they add a rich flavour, improve your well-being, and reduce your reliance on bought onions; it is so easy.
+Snip a few leaves for your salad, and more for your stews; they add a rich flavour, improve your well-being, and reduce your reliance on bought onions.
+It’s so easy.

 For a different slant knowing how onions grow will give you a better understanding of these wonderful vegetables.